ProjectPythia/projectpythia.github.io/CONTRIBUTING.md

 The credentials file will have a name similar to `cisl-vast-pythia-{letters and numbers}.json`.
 This file may be replaced intermittently with a slightly different alphanumeric string for additional security.

-One way to ensure that your Python script is using the correct credentials file is to read it as a dictionary and pass that into your API client at the begging of your script.
+One way to ensure that your Python script is using the correct credentials file is to read it as a dictionary and pass that into your API client at the beginning of your script.

 ```
 from google.analytics.data_v1beta import BetaAnalyticsDataClient